dillonHe/EasyEDA-Documents/Tutorial/EasyEDA_Tutorial_20171012.md

 Via **"Documents > Export Altium..."**, and click the **"Download now"** you will get  a  `.schdoc` file.
 ![](images/292_Export_SchematicInAltium.png)

+Tips: EasyEDA don't support to export the schematic libraries in Altium Designer format, but you can place the schematic libraries to the schematic, and export that in Altium Designer format, and then extract them at Altium Designer.

 ### Download Schematics